-In 2020 SAC meeting was not held.
+^{}In 2020 SAC meeting was not held.
 As a proxy we used fish stock assessment results from previous year.

-In the fleet segment DFN VL0006 the average landing percent of stocks with unavailable F and Fmsy was 89.30 %, ranged from 83.03 % in 2018 to 96.39 % in 2019 (Table 10).
-In all years the landing percent of stocks with unavailable F and Fmsy was well above the 60 % threshold and consequently we could not calculate SHI.
+In the fleet segment DFN VL0006 the average landing percentage of stocks with unavailable F and Fmsy was 89.28 %, and ranged from 83.03 % to 96.39 % (Table 10).
+In all years the landing percentage of stocks with unavailable F and Fmsy was well above the 60 % threshold and consequently we could not calculate SHI.